Field Day (Marshall Crenshaw album)

 Field Day is the second album by American rock musician Marshall Crenshaw.
 Recorded quickly after the moderate success of his self-titled debut album, Field Day featured a change in style and production after Crenshaw switched producers from Richard Gottehrer to Steve Lillywhite.
 The recording of the album was remembered positively by Crenshaw as was the album's sound.

 Despite the success of its predecessor, Field Day was a commercial disappointment, reaching number 52 in the United States while its lead single, "Whenever You're on My Mind" reached number 103 on the singles chart.
-Critics were mixed, with most criticism geared toward the album's production.
+There was some criticism geared toward the album's production.
 Despite this, Crenshaw remains supportive of the album and "Whenever You're on My Mind" has become one of Crenshaw's most famous songs.

 Background

 Field Day was recorded shortly after Crenshaw's self-titled debut album.
 Crenshaw recalled being rushed to release a follow-up to his moderately successful debut despite a lack of material; he explained, "I felt rushed doing Field Day but I was ready to take it on; I was ready to take up the challenge to do a second album.
 I had a couple songs leftover from my first album.
 I kept 'Whenever You're on My Mind' sort of in my back pocket for the future and I had 'For Her Love' that was unrecorded and laying around as a spare part.
 But the rest I wrote for the album."

 Crenshaw selected British producer Steve Lillywhite to produce Field Day rather than Richard Gottehrer, the producer for his debut album; "What Time Is It?," a song co-written by Gottehrer, was included on the album as a gesture of good will.
 Crenshaw explained his choice of Lillywhite in an interview, saying, "I was the one who brought Steve Lillywhite into the whole thing.
 People in Burbank at Warner Brothers never heard of him.
 My A&R person at Warner Brothers in New York was really savvy and a really brilliant gal.
 Her name was Karin Berg.
 She knew who Steve Lillywhite was.
 It was kind of a chaotic scene but out of all this chaos was a record that's a keeper."